 As we strolled down Via dei Tribunali looking for the mystery trattoria, we couldn’t help but notice people queued at the various pizzerias.
 Interestingly, the people weren’t buying pizza.
 Instead, they were eating decadently crispy fried food in various shapes and sizes.

 It turns out that many of the pizzerias on Via dei Tribunali are also friggitorias.
-A friggitoria is a place that sell fried things, also known as heaven.
-As culinary explorers we had to check this out.
-We couldn’t eat too much since we were on our way to dinner, so we tried an arancini at Di Matteo.
+A friggitoria is a place that sells fried things, also known as heaven.
+As culinary explorers, we had to check this out.
+We couldn’t eat too much since we were on our way to dinner, so we tried arancini at Di Matteo.

 Part 2 – Trattoria Dinner

-Trattoria da Carmine is a comfortable restaurant serving a wide variety of simple, authentic food.
+Trattoria da Carmine is a comfortable restaurant serving a wide variety of simple Neapolitan food.
 It’s the kind of place you can go with your sweetheart for a date or with a big group of friends.
 The advantage of going with a big group is that you can order a lot of different dishes.

-Tasting Tip: When you eat out in Italy, it is expected that you order bottled water as opposed to drinking tap water.
+When you eat out in Italy, it is expected that you order bottled water as opposed to drinking tap water.
 This is no problem for us, as we adore fizzy water.
-It’s also common for house wine to be both a good value and very drinkable, far better than house wine in the United States.
+House wine is typically a good value and very drinkable, far better than house wine in the United States.

 The beverage list is no exception at Trattoria da Carmine, where full carafes of house wines can be ordered for just six euros.
 We quickly ordered our water and two half carafes – one white and one red.

 The menu at Trattoria da Carmine is extensive, featuring the standard Italian breakdown of primi piatti (starters), secondi piatti (main dishes) and contorni (side dishes).
 We started with antipasto di mare, a colorful plate of fresh, sweet local seafood.
 Oh yeah, did we mention that they also have a great seafood culture in Naples?